 - Any relevant details of your system’s configuration.

 - Your IP address and Dolby account, to match with our logs.

 - Please do not send any executable attachments.

-If you need to share sensitive information, please contact us and we will coordinate an encrypted transfer.
+If you need to share sensitive information, please submit a form here and we will coordinate an encrypted transfer.